 LOCAL WEATHER -- WEDNESDAY, JULY 23, 2014

-For the period April 24-30, CPC is forecasting near normal to a 33% probability of above normal temperatures and a 33-40% probability of above normal precipitation.
+For the period July 30-August 5, CPC is forecasting near normal temperatures and near normal precipitation.

 So far in 2014 there have been 17 days of seeding operations: three in May, seven in June and seven in July.

 There is a slight chance for seeding operations this afternoon and again Thursday afternoon.
 Seeding operations are unlikely on Friday.
 Aviation:

 Aviation:VFR conditions across the area should continue for the next 24 hours with FEW-SCT Cu at/above 4500 feet.
 Isolated SHRA/TSRA possible across eastern half of target area this afternoon.